South East England: Television

 BBC Research was based until 2010 in Kingswood Warren near Reigate in Surrey on the A217, which was responsible for developing stereo and HD TV broadcasts and teletext.

-The BBC operate South Today (BBC South) out of Havelock Road, Southampton and South East Today (BBC South East) in Tunbridge Wells, Kent.
+The BBC operate South Today (BBC South) out of Havelock Road, Southampton and South East Today (BBC South East) from Tunbridge Wells, Kent.
 ITV News Meridian (ITV Meridian) which has sub-regions for the South and South East based in Whiteley, near Fareham.